NyxIsBad/discordscripts/thing.md

     - returns fail_in_theme.txt
 - `diff.py` - accepts .diff file generated with `git diff commit1^..commit2 --diff-algorithm=patience > classesjs.diff` of the classes.js file.
 Use the BD-Addons repo in /Desktop
     - You generate the diff file, then enter it in notepad ++, mark classes.js stuff, then search > bookmark > remove non bookmarked lines
+    - Run `python diff.py --help` to see help